cbg15589/carnd-term1/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Once the pipeline for single images was finished, I applied it to a complete video.
 In the video some problems were easy to spot.
 The output lines, although correct during most of the video, they were very noisy.
-Also, in some parts of the video, specially with the shadows and the strong changes in the lighting of the challenge video, the lines were not correctly detected.
+Also, in some parts of the video, especially with the shadows and the strong changes in the lighting of the challenge video, the lines were not correctly detected.

 To solve this issues, I started using the information from previous frames and smoothing the output by taking the average of the last ten frames.
 I more detailed explanation of the algorithm used, can be seen below: